AlexanderCrane/whale-racerV2/Readme.md

 A 3D, third-person whale racing game for PC and Mac.

-Featuring single player gameplay against one AI opponent.

-Android support and multiplayer coming soon.
+###Now Featuring:

+Single Player VS AI

+2 Player Splitscreen

+Two Player LAN Multiplayer

+Three Maps

+Blowholes

 Editing in Unity requires Blender and Unity 2017.2.

+##Testing

+Our test suite was developed using Unity's built-in integration with NUnit.
+To run tests, open the project in Unity 2017.2 and use the Window menu to open the Test Runner.
+Open the Play Mode tests tab and press Run All to run the test suite.

 ## Citations

 Some graphical assets from Whale Racer Prototype by Austin Irvine.

-Music and Ocean sounds by George Irvine
+Music and Ocean sounds by George Irvine.

-Splash sound by soundscapel.com.
+Other sounds by various users on Freesound.org: inspectorj, gagaman, SoundBible.com, soundscapel.com.

 Documentation generated with Doxygen.

 Some elements of PathingWaypoint.cs by James Arndt for the Unity Simple Vehicle AI tutorial.

-Buoyancy and water tutorials were followed from Habrador, or Erik Nordeus
+Buoyancy and water based on tutorials from Habrador (Erik Nordeus).